Beaches at Negril

 In the background distance of the image above, is the West End of Jamaica, where the city of Negril is located.
 Further around the West End, is the world famous Rick's Cafe.

 It is easy to walk around Negril Bay from the Beaches at Negril Resort to the city of Negril, and you will pass by a number of resorts of all types.
+Be prepared to walk, because Negril is approximately 5 miles from the resort and along the way, the beach becomes narrow in various locations.

 Typical beach scene at Beaches Negril - everyone comes to the beach chair areas, or grabs a beach chair or lounge under the palm trees.